GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/gcp/resource-attribute-check.md

     query_kwargs (dict): Keyword arguments to pass to `resource_query`. resource (Resource): The GCP resource fetched by `resource_query`. attribute (Optional[tuple]): Path to the nested attribute within the resource to be verified, represented as a tuple of strings.
-Utilizes `boltons.iterutils.get_path` for navigation.
+Utilizes `gcpdiag.utils.get_path` for navigation.
     evaluator (Optional[Callable]): A custom function for performing complex evaluations on a resource attribute.